emqx/eip/active/0021-msg-cache-for-resources.md

 In 5.0 we suggest build the message caching function as part of the resource layer, which has the advantage of no need to change any of the drivers.

-Based on this message cache plane, we can realize the sync/async querying mode and batching ability in the resource layer.
+Based on the message caching, we can realize the sync/async querying mode and batching ability in the resource layer.

 ## Design